 2. Secure your network:

-Don’t casually share your information with people over the internet – whether it be via email or cloud, ensure that your network is secure.
+Don’t casually share your information with people over the internet – whether it be via email or the cloud, and ensure that your network is secure.
 Update your cybersecurity, and only open links and share files with trusted sources.

 3. Calls from the ATO: